seancfong/ICSQueue/README.md

 ICS Queue is a virtual queue system built using Next.JS, Typescript, TailwindCSS, and Firebase.
 It allows students to join a queue and get notified when it's their turn to be served.

+The site can be found [live over here](https://ics-queue.vercel.app).

 By using the `onShapshot` feature with Firebase, users can get real-time updates with the database without having to refresh their pages.

 ## Features